SFI Frontiers for the Future Programme

 - Lead Applicant or Co-Applicant salary is not an eligible cost for the SFI Frontiers for the Future Programme.
 Applicants must obtain their salary either from an award in their own name (excluding fellowship-type awards) or be salaried by the host institution.
 Postdoctoral researchers (or equivalent) are not eligible to apply to this call.

-- Applicants must be hosted by an Eligible Research Body.
+- Applicants must be independent researchers hosted by an Eligible Research Body.
 A list of Eligible Research Bodies is available here.

-- Further restrictions apply if the applicants currently hold an SFI Award or are under review for another SFI Programme.
+- Further restrictions may apply if the applicants currently hold an SFI grant or are under review for another SFI Programme.
 Please see the call document for further details.

-Applicants who fulfil the programme eligibility criteria listed above can choose to be reviewed as an “Emerging Investigator” if they also:
+Applicants to the SFI Frontiers for the Future Programme Projects and Awards streams who fulfil the programme eligibility criteria listed above can choose to be reviewed as an “Emerging Investigator” if they also:

 - have not previously held a significant SFI research award or